-Come hungry for made-from-scratch foods, old-fashioned sodas and out-of-this world ice cream martinis to Fountain on Locust, one of the most photographed restaurants in St. Louis because of its cool Art Deco decor and the award winning design of the loo.
-Get a little cheeky and enjoy well-known menu items like their itsy-bitsy hot fudge sundaes or teeny-tiny ice cream cones in the west side bar booths to hear “Soap Hospital”, the Restaurant Radio Comedy Serial that features 400 two-minute vignettes on continuous loop.
+Come hungry for made-from-scratch foods, old-fashioned sodas and out-of-this-world ice cream martinis to Fountain on Locust, one of the most photographed restaurants in St. Louis because of its cool Art Deco decor.
+Get a little cheeky and enjoy well-known menu items like their itsy-bitsy hot fudge sundaes or teeny-tiny ice cream cones in the west side bar booths to hear “Soap Hospital”, the Restaurant Radio Comedy Serial that features 400 two-minute vignettes on a continuous loop.

-Pop on the shades, flip open the sunroof and cruise down the famous Route 66 with the GPS set for the delicious dessert icon, Ted Drewes Frozen Custard.
+Pop on the shades, flip open the sunroof and cruise with the GPS set for the delicious dessert icon, Ted Drewes Frozen Custard.

 Fuel up for a day of site seeing with a complimentary hot breakfast stocked with biscuits and gravy, sausage and scrambled eggs, just to name a few menu items, at Drury Plaza Hotel at the Arch.
-Not only will you enjoy beautiful views of the iconic arch, Drury lures with their indoor swimming pool, free nightly popcorn and soda, and 5:30 Kickback, where a rotating menu of complimentary hearty, hot foods are served nightly from 5:30-7 p.m.
+Not only will you enjoy beautiful views of the iconic arch, Drury lures with their indoor swimming pool, free snacks, wine, beer and soda and a selection of hot foods served nightly from 5:30 p.m.-7 p.m.

 Like nothing you’ve seen before, Air Zoo shows kids a highly charged, multi-sensory aviation experience with more than 50 rare and historic aircraft, amusement park-style rides, a RealD 3D/4D theater, full-motion flight simulators, historical exhibits and educational activities.